jorgetovar/concurrency-cna/README.md

 # concurrency-cna

 Docker, Kubernetes, Prometheus, Jaeger, and many other great tools are written in Go.
 I was curious why, and the reason might be that Go is the cloud-native language par excellence.
-As demonstrated in this example, running parallel and concurrent tasks doesn’t require much code or ceremony.
+As demonstrated in this example, running parallel and concurrent tasks doesn’t require tons of ceremony 👨‍🏫.

 ```bash
 Hello AWS Community!
 Getting https://example.com